-Eye burning can be caused by environmental factors, screen usage, dry eyes, allergies, or certain eye diseases.
-This condition, which is frequently encountered in daily life, may often result from temporary irritations.
-However, in some cases, it can also be seen as a sign of different health problems such as infections, surface eye diseases, or allergic reactions.
-If symptoms such as watering, redness, a stinging sensation, or changes in vision accompany eye burning, the condition may need to be evaluated by an eye specialist.
+Burning in the eyes may be caused by environmental factors, screen use, dry eye, allergy, or certain eye diseases.
+This condition, which is frequently encountered in daily life, is often due to temporary irritations.
+However, in some cases it may also be seen as a symptom of various health problems such as infections, ocular surface diseases, or allergic reactions.
+If burning in the eyes is accompanied by symptoms such as tearing, redness, stinging sensation, or changes in vision, the condition may need to be evaluated by an ophthalmologist.

-The burning sensation is mostly related to the irritation of the eye surface or the disruption of the tear balance.
-This condition can result from various environmental, allergic, infectious, or structural factors.
-To understand the cause of eye burning, one should also pay attention to the circumstances under which the complaint arises.
-Accompanying symptoms like watering, itching, redness, or stinging may provide important clues about the underlying health problem.
+The sensation of burning is mostly associated with irritation of the ocular surface or disruption of the tear film balance.
+This can result from various environmental, allergic, infectious, or structural factors.
+To understand the cause of burning eyes, it is also important to pay attention to the circumstances under which the complaint occurs.
+Symptoms such as tearing, itching, redness, or stinging that accompany the burning sensation can provide important clues about the underlying health problem.

 Common causes include: